BerndGabriel/HtmlViewer/ReadMe.txt

 Welcome at GitHub.
 --------------------------------------------------------------------------------

-The current version is 11.7 in the default branch "HtmlViewer-11.7".
+The current version is 11.8 in the default branch "HtmlViewer-11.8".
 The next version is growing up in branch "master".
+(You're currently viewing "master" branch.)

 Developers under Windows might want to use Tortoise-GIT or "Git Gui" to keep their sources up-to-date.